SomeWeekendReading/someweekendreading.github.io/_posts/2021-05-03-google-translate-review.md

 > mistakes and sometimes it makes no sense.

 <img src="{{ site.baseurl }}/images/2021-05-03-google-translate-review-chinese.jpg" width="400" height="78" alt="Chinese" title="Chinese" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
-- __Chinese__: Here, the result was somewhat similar to Japanese, i.e., mixed and sort of the linguistic equivalent of slapstick humor:
+- :cn: __Chinese__: Here, the result was somewhat similar to Japanese, i.e., mixed and sort of the linguistic equivalent of slapstick humor:
 > I found the Google robot sometimes works fine, sometimes pretty mechanical and sometimes
 > just nonsense.
 It added more laugh reading your blog!
 And I was wondering if you put